 Adopting the alternative conceptual foundation will require a change in where the salmon are harvested, how many salmon are harvested, and the rationale for determining both of those.
 Since the widespread use of gasoline or diesel engines in fishing craft, the bulk of the fishery moved offshore where it harvests salmon from a mixture of stocks from different rivers.
-Small populations or populations with low productivity are driven to extinction when continually overharvested in a mixed-stock fishery.75 It's difficult to regulate the harvest of individual stocks in a mixed-stock fishery.
-So achieving adequate escapements for all the populations in the fishery is more a matter of luck than effective management.
-This is coarse-grained management.
-The alternative, fine-grained management, recognizes the individual population and its watershed as fundamental conservation unit.76 the Spawning escapement targets must be set for each population and watershed.
+Small populations or populations with low productivity are driven to extinction when continually overharvested in these mixedstock fisheries.143 It's difficult to regulate the harvest of individual populations in a mixedstock fishery.
+So, achieving adequate escapements for all the wild populations in the fishery is more a matter of luck than effective management.
+This is coarsegrained management.
+The alternative, finegrained management, recognizes the individual population and its watershed as the fundamental conservation unit.144 Spawning escapement targets must be set for each population and watershed.

-Part of the fisheries harvesting mixed stocks of salmon must move away from those areas and relocate close to the home streams where the catch must be monitored to ensure adequate river-specific escapements.
+Part of the fisheries harvesting mixed stocks of salmon must move away from those areas and relocate close to the home streams where the catch must be monitored to ensure adequate river and population-specific escapements.